kenjennings/Atari-Pet-Frogger/Frogger03/README_V03.md

 And since the Frog flight path animation was already easily established, this is re-used to animate the flying tombstone on the Game Over display.
 The tombstone is a fairly large object made of several Players and Missiles, 15 color clocks across, and 23 scan lines tall.
 It displays "RIP" text and a shadowed side for perspective.

 On the surface it seems like these animated objects above are the only use of Player/Missile graphics.
 However, Player/Missile graphics also appear in some non-obvious ways.
 Player/Missile graphics create the Game display's black borders on the left and right sides.
 Due to the character/color gymnastics done for the game's playfield, the color used for the background is not always consistent with the rest of the horizontal line.
-These borders hide the background color transitions making a cleaner visual presentation.
+The left and right borders made from Players hide the background color transitions making a cleaner visual presentation.

 On the Title and Game displays Player/Missile graphics provide the four text labels for scores (SCORE and HI), frogs remaining (FROGS), and frogs saved (SAVED).
-As these use different color registers from the playfield, they can be colored, flashed, and strobed separately from other objects on the same line.
-The Player/Missile pixels are the same size as pixels in ANTIC Text Mode 4 (one color clock wide and one scan line tall), thus the "text" appears to look just like a presentation of Text Mode 4.
+As these use different color registers from the playfield, they can be colored and flashed separately from other objects on the same line.
+The Player/Missile pixels are the same size as pixels in ANTIC Text Mode 4 (one color clock wide and one scan line tall), thus the "text" appears to be Text Mode 4.

 **Custom character set**